CPAP Therapy Impact Successful Sleep Therapy

 Studies confirm that sleep apnea patients with a frequent rate of resupply or a regular replacement schedule have the best adherence rates.
 Improved patient compliance through frequent replacement of CPAP equipment saves in healthcare expenditures in the long-term and provides healthier patients.4

-Displayed below are replaceable CPAP supplies along with their expected product life span and their corresponding HCPCS code for Medicare and insurance reimbursement.
+Displayed below are replaceable products along with their expected product life span and their corresponding HCPCS code for Medicare and insurance reimbursement.

 2Antonescu-Turcu, Andreea, and Sairam Parthasarathy.
 "CPAP and bi-level PAP therapy: new and established roles."
 Respiratory care 55.9 (2010): 1216-1229.